xprotonium/xprotonium/README.md

 # Hey there, I'm Ali!

-I'm a student at **Multimedia University**, currently in my foundation year and grinding my way toward becoming a **Full Stack Software Engineer**.
+I'm a student at **Multimedia University**, currently in my foundation year.

 ## What I'm up to
 - Diving deep into **Python**, **Web Frontend**, and **Backend** development